AccelByte/accelbyte-go-modular-sdk/README.md

 For more example, please refer to the [samples](samples) folder.

+> NOTE: Here is the exhaustive list of go sdk modules available to be used - [Published Go Modules](./docs/published_go_modules.md)

 ### Environment Variables

 The following environment variables need to be set when using `ConfigRepository`.